bor0/gidti/manuscript/chapter4.md

 ### 4.1.2.
 Defining and inferring types

 In Idris, types are first-class citizens.
 This means that types can be computed and passed to other functions.
 We define new types by using the keyword `data`.
 All types begin with an uppercase letter, while lowercase letters are reserved for polymorphic types[^ch4n2].
 There are a couple of ways to define types.
-One example is by using the so called `Haskell98` syntax:
+One example is by using the so-called `Haskell98` syntax:

 ```
 data A a b = A_inst a b
 ```

-This will create a polymorphic type that accepts two arguments, `a` and `b`.
-Valid types are `A Nat Bool`, `A Nat Nat`, etc. The `A_inst` part is actually the type constructor that instantiates an object of such type:
+This will create a polymorphic type that accepts two arguments (types), `a` and `b`.
+Valid constructed types are `A Nat Bool`, `A Nat Nat`, etc. The `A_inst` part is actually the type constructor (a function) that instantiates an object of such type:

 ```
 Idris> A_inst True True
 A_inst True True : A Bool Bool
+Idris> A_inst Z True
+A_inst 0 True : A Nat Bool
 ```

+Note how the type changes depending on what values we pass to the constructor, due to polymorphism.
 An equivalent definition by using the `GADT` (Generalized Algebraic Data Types) syntax:

 ```
 data A : Type -> Type -> Type where
 	A_inst : a -> b -> A a b
 ```

-Which is equivalent to the following definition, where we define an empty data structure along with an axiom:
+Which is equivalent to the following definition, where we define an empty data structure along with an axiom for the type constructor:

 ```
 data A : Type -> Type -> Type
 postulate A_inst : a -> b -> A a b
 ```

-With the `postulate` keyword we can define axioms, which are functions that satisfy the types without giving an actual argument for construction.
-With the command `:t` we can check the type of an expression, so as a result, we get:
+With the `postulate` keyword we can define axioms which are functions that satisfy the types without giving an actual argument for construction.
+With the command `:t` we can check the type of an expression, so as a result we get:

 ```
 Idris> :t A